 Ideally, an air conditioning unit helps to reduce the temperature in your home and remove excess humidity through condensation.

-High humidity is often the cause of issues as it forces you’re air conditioner to worker harder in order to keep up.
+High humidity is often the cause of issues as it forces your air conditioner to work harder in order to keep up.